Frequently asked questions about the Top 25

-There are 25 voters on each panel -- three from each of the NCAA's eight regions with myself as the 25th voter.
+There are 25 voters on each panel -- three from each of the NCAA's eight regions with Dave McHugh as the 25th men's voter and Gordon Mann as the 25th women's voter.
 The voters are coaches, Sports Information Directors and media members.

-> We do not reveal individual voters' names because we do not want them subject to lobbying and backlash from coaches and fans of teams.
+We do not reveal individual voters' names because we do not want them subject to lobbying and backlash from coaches and fans of teams.
 This is something we have experienced in voting for other polls.

 We learned how to administrate such a massive undertaking by observing how the Division I college baseball coaches' poll is run.